unicode-org/cldr/docs/ldml/tr35-personNames.md

 In both cases, the ordering may be changed according to the **Name Order for Locales** settings that each locale provides.
 If the PersonName object does not supply a locale for a name, then a default locale will be derived based on other information (such as the script of the characters in the name fields).

-**Known Issue:** The first version of the data doesn’t handle cases with `foreignSpaceReplacement `where the formatting locale doesn’t need spaces between words, but the name locale has the same ordering as the formatting locale.
-For example, consider where the formatting locale is Thai, and the name is in English, but transliterated into Thai.
+> **Note** In the tech preview, the structure isn't yet powerful enough to handle cases with `foreignSpaceReplacement` where the formatting locale doesn’t need spaces between words, but the name locale has the same ordering as the formatting locale.
+> For example, consider where the formatting locale is Thai, and the name is in English, but transliterated into Thai.

 To illustrate how foreign space replacement works, consider the following name data.
 For illustration, the name locale is given in the maximized form: in practice, `ja` would be used instead of `ja_Jpan_JP`, and so on.: For more information, see Likely Subtags [TBD add link].